o-qcblog/o-qcblog.github.io/about.md

 permalink: /about/
 ---

 Hi!
 I am Padmapriya.
-I am a curious learner exploring the interface of Computer Science, Physics and Mathematics.
+I am a curious learner exploring the interface of computer science, mathematics and physics.
 Teaching or communicating ideas is the best way of learning.
-As I unravel and learn new things in the domain of quantum computing, quantum algorithms and, complexity theory and also its classical counterparts, I will pen down my learnings and make a repository for myself and other fellow learners.
+As I unravel and learn new things in the domain of algorithms, complexity theory, quantum computing and many more exciting topics in theoritical computer science, I will pen down my learnings and make a repository for myself and other fellow learners.

 Happy reading!